Graduate Program in Energy and Mineral Engineering

 - The Graduate School recommends that the examination be scheduled after at least 18 credits have been earned in graduate courses beyond the baccalaureate.

 - Prior to scheduling a Ph.D.
-Candidacy Examination, the student is expected to have removed any perceived deficiencies on topical coverage by taking, in consultation with the academic advisor, additional 400-level courses and by getting at least a grade of B in them.
+Qualifying Examination, the student is expected to have removed any perceived deficiencies on topical coverage by taking, in consultation with the academic advisor, additional 400-level courses and by getting at least a grade of B in them.

 - The student may choose the research topic or request the EME graduate office to form of a sub-committee that will suggest up to three (3) topics from which the student may choose.

-- The candidacy paper and presentation should be written by the student alone and reflect the student's own work.
+- The qualifying paper and presentation should be written by the student alone and reflect the student's own work.
 Student and advisor may discuss content and style, as well as logic and significance of ideas, but under no circumstance should the advisor edit the text or content of the manuscript and presentation.
-Students are thus encouraged to talk with their advisors regarding the structure and content of their candidacy papers, as well as any relevant research issues, prior to scheduling the examination.
+Students are thus encouraged to talk with their advisors regarding the structure and content of their qualifying papers, as well as any relevant research issues, prior to scheduling the examination.

 - The Ph.D.
-Candidacy Proposal will have a maximum of 15 pages—from first to last page—including all figures and excluding references and nomenclature (if any).
+Qualifying Proposal will have a maximum of 15 pages—from first to last page—including all figures and excluding references and nomenclature (if any).
 Every page of the manuscript must be numbered.
 A double-spaced document is recommended, although a minimum of 1.5 line spacing may be used.
 No single-spaced manuscripts will be accepted.
 The recommended font type is Arial with a minimum font size of 11 pt.

 The guidelines that should be used while preparing a Ph.D.
-Candidacy Proposal in EME are (page lengths for each section are a suggestion, with the exception of Section 1 which may not exceed one and a half pages in length):
+Qualifying Proposal in EME are (page lengths for each section are a suggestion, with the exception of Section 1 which may not exceed one and a half pages in length):

 - Section 1 – Proposal Title, Author Identification, and Executive Summary: allowing the committee to immediately identify within 1 ½ pages: 1) the motivation and importance of the work (background), 2) the purpose (objectives), 3) the techniques to be used (methodology), and 4) the intellectual contribution of the expected outcome or deliverable.
 This section may not exceed 1.5 pages in length.